sts10/sts10.github.io/_posts/2022-08-12-efficiently-pruning-until-uniquely-decodable.markdown

 ## How can we _make_ a code uniquely decodable, while preserving the most amount of words from the original list?

 No doubt it's powerful to be able to tell if a list in uniquely decodable.
 (We're going to need that later!)
 But what I'm really after is an "algorithm to remove the fewest number of code words to make a given list uniquely decodable."
+This is because we want a nice long list of words to make passphrases from -- a longer list means (theoretically) stronger passphrases.

-To understand why, let's work through another example.
+To get a better understanding of how this connects to passphrases, let's work through another example.

 As part of a separate project, I created [a word list of 18,694 words](https://github.com/sts10/generated-wordlists/blob/main/lists/basic.txt).
 It's important to note that this list is NOT uniquely decodable.